 Hello!
 My name is Joyce Zhang.
 I was born and raised in Honolulu, Hawaii but as much as I loved the paradise, I shipped off to the east coast to attend Boston University for undergrad, majoring in Biology and Economics.
 Optometry was always on my mind since high school and since then, I've shadowed, volunteered, and worked in different settings and careers before devoting to this profession.
 Throughout undergrad, I was involved in diabetic retinopathy research and that made me realize how important the visual system is towards our quality of life.
 I really loved how everyone in the profession was welcoming, dedicated to direct patient care, and passionate in optometry.
 Before applying, I attended Opto-Camp which confirmed my decision in this career and with all these experiences, I really focused on getting into opto school right after graduating.
 Although there are many excellent schools out there, I ultimately decided on Berkeley because I felt like it was the best fit for me and what I wanted out of an optometric program.
 Feel free to reach out to me about ANYTHING, I would be more than happy to help!

-Hear from more of our first year ambassadors by clicking on a name.
+Hear from more of our ambassadors from the class of 2021 by clicking on a name.

 Hello!
 My name is Shazib Haq, and I am a member of the Class of 2021.
 I am originally from Irvine, CA, and I went to UC Davis for undergrad.
 After college, I worked in an optometric office for two years to gain experience and see if this is what I really wanted to do!
 I started applying and was lucky enough to be accepted into my dream school (UC Berkeley School of Optometry of course!) .
 Please let me know if you have any questions!